Which is the best soil moisture sensor?

 6. Gypsum Block Sensor

-– Advantages: Affordable and simple to use.
+– Advantages: Cost-effective and easy to use.

-Which Soil Moisture Sensor Should You Choose?
+Which Moisture Sensor Should You Choose?

-The Role and Value of Soil Moisture Sensors
+The Role and Value of Moisture Sensors

 1. Providing Real-Time Data: